 Best overall turntable

-For Steinberg, Prestige, and Davis, the LP 120 checks other appealing boxes as well.
-Its maker, Audio-Technica, has a great reputation in the industry; the turntable has a built-in preamp, so the only other thing you need to use it is a powered speaker; and it features a USB output that allows you to connect it to your computer in case you want to archive your vinyl.
-There are less expensive models out there — and pricier ones, too — but our experts generally agreed that, at just under £200, the LP 120 is the best bang for your buck.
+For Steinberg, Prestige, and Davis, this record player checks other appealing boxes too.
+Its maker, Audio-Technica, has a great reputation in the industry; it has a built-in preamp, so the only other thing you need to use it is a powered speaker; and it features a USB output that allows you to connect it to your computer in case you want to archive your vinyl.

 Best less expensive turntable